ninjacato/node-irc/README.md

 var client = new ircClient('irc.freenode.net', 6667,
 ```

-### When the server is ready, join a channel and say something weird
+### When the server is ready, join a channel and say something weird.

 ```
 client.on('ready', function () {
   client.join('#Node.js');
-  client.say('#Node.js', 'I see node people fart');
+  client.say('#Node.js', 'I see node people fart.');
 });
 ```